You are here:

-What We Do: The Region 10 Laboratory has capability to analyze a wide range of microbiological contaminants in water and wastewater matrices.
+The Region 10 Laboratory has capability to analyze a wide range of microbiological contaminants in water and wastewater matrices.
 Techniques used include standard culture-based methods, phase contrast microscopy-based methods, immunofluorescence-based methods, and novel polymerase chain reaction (PCR)-based methods.
-New methods include:
+Methods include:

 - Microbial Source Tracking - Region 10 partnered with EPA's Office of Research and Development to transfer and apply new research methods to address complex Regional needs.
 Microbial Source Tracking (MST) is a new type of “forensic” technique that uses PCR and is capable of differentiating between human and ruminant fecal contamination.
 This method has been used to address beach and shellfish closure issues as well as Total Maximum Daily Load (TMDL) issues in the Pacific Northwest.